aytugsevgi/Exercism-Solutions/README.md

 # Exercism-Solutions with Swift Test Automation

 This script automating your swift unit tests.
-Script handle the terminal outputs, it shows
+Script handle the terminal outputs, it shows;

 - Compiling errors
 - Failed tests